Brian-Yee/brian-yee.github.io/_posts/2019-12-19-reading-reflections.markdown

 The Second Sex
 --------------

-Feminism is an opionated subject.
+Feminism is an opinionated subject.
 Even with more formulated opinions around how to articulate my beliefs after reading The Second Sex I am still hesitant to discuss the subject in written text as opposed to verbal communication (see reasons outlined in intro).
 What I can discuss is perhaps not the frameworks or analysis that Simone de Beauvoir used but how it impacted my view of the world.